giulio-ran/AmazonAnalyticsSQL/README.md

 ## Project structure

 ### 1. Database setup
-- **Database creation**: The project starts by creating a database named 'amazonsalesanalytics'
+- **Database creation**: The project starts by creating a database named 'amazonsalesanalytics'.
-- **Landing table creation**: A landing table is created to tsore the raw sales data
+- **Landing table creation**: A landing table is created to store the raw sales data.
-- **Star Schema setup**: various tables have been created, each one describinig a different dimensionof the data; each of these 'descriptive' tables can be linked to the principal 'fact' table through a single join.
+- **Star Schema setup**: Various tables have been created, each one describinig a different dimension of the data; each of these 'descriptive' tables can be linked to the principal 'fact' table through a single join.

 ```sql